Calculate cancellation rate and increase seller performance – tips for Amazon sellers (including calculation formula)

 Why is a high cancellation rate before fulfillment negative?

-• Firstly, not only does the seller lose revenue, but Amazon itself also loses out, for example, in the form of sales commissions.
+• Firstly, not only does the seller lose revenue, but Amazon itself also loses out, for example in the form of sales commissions.

-Both aspects convince marketplace sellers that they should cancel as few orders as possible.
+Both aspects also convince marketplace sellers that they should cancel as few orders as possible.
 More importantly: The impact on performance is immense.
 Seller performance is an important indicator for the Amazon algorithm when it comes to awarding the Buy Box.

 Winning the so-called cart field is, however, crucial for a high conversion rate.
-About 90 percent of customers make purchases through the yellow button.
+About 90 percent of customers purchase through the yellow button.
 So, those who do not appear there hardly get any sales.
 Only when the cancellation rate before fulfillment tends towards 0% can sellers compete against their competitors.

 How is the cancellation rate before fulfillment calculated?

-According to Amazon’s guidelines, the cancellation rate before fulfillment must remain below 2.5% for the seller to be allowed to sell on Amazon.
+According to Amazon’s policies, the cancellation rate before fulfillment must remain below 2.5% for the seller to be allowed to sell on Amazon.
 If a seller has to make more cancellations, they risk the suspension of their seller account.

 Calculating the cancellation rate is relatively simple.
 The number of canceled orders is divided by the total number of orders, and this result is multiplied by 100.

-A value below 2.5% does not jeopardize the selling license, yet the cancellation rate before fulfillment should be much lower, ideally tending towards 0%.
+A value below 2.5% does not jeopardize the selling license, yet the cancellation rate before fulfillment should be much lower, ideally even tending towards 0%.
 Only then is there a chance to win the Buy Box.

-Tips for a Low Cancellation Rate
+Tips for a low cancellation rate

-Conclusion: Always Keep an Eye on the Cancellation Rate!
+Conclusion: Always keep an eye on the cancellation rate!

 FAQs